MLOps-Courses/mlops-coding-course/docs/1. Initializing/index.md

 # 1. Initializing

 The initialization phase is crucial in setting the stage for efficient and streamlined development, particularly for projects centered around Python and MLOps.
 This chapter aims to guide you through establishing a robust development setup, ensuring that every necessary tool and environment is correctly configured from the get-go.
-By meticulously following these foundational steps, you'll create a solid base for your project, enabling smooth progress and reducing the likelihood of delays caused by environment-related issues.
+By following these foundational steps, you'll create a solid base for your project, enabling smooth progress and reducing the likelihood of delays caused by environment-related issues.

 - **[1.0.
 System](./1.0.
 System.md)**: This section ensures your system is adequately prepared, outlining the essential prerequisites for installing and effectively running the necessary development tools.
 - **[1.1.
 Python](./1.1.
 Python.md)**: Here, we introduce how to set up Python—the core programming language for our projects.
 We'll focus on version management and creating isolated environments for each project to avoid conflicts and dependencies issues.